Liquidation vs bankruptcy: what’s the difference?

 Creditors voluntary liquidation

-A creditors voluntary liquidation is used by businesses who do not have enough money to pay off their creditor debts.
-A positive about this liquidation process is that directors enter it voluntarily.
+Businesses that do not have enough money to pay off their creditors’ debts can use a creditors’ voluntary liquidation.
+The positive aspect of this liquidation process is that directors enter it voluntarily which can allow for more control for directors.

 Compulsory liquidation

-A compulsory liquidation begins after a creditor has issued a winding up petition to the business.
-In these cases, the creditors have tried multiple times to get the money they are owed and have been unsuccessful.
+A compulsory liquidation begins after a creditor issues a winding-up petition and court order to the business.
+In these cases, the company’s creditors have tried multiple times to get the money they are owed and have been unsuccessful.
+Company directors will have very little control over the situation and may face increased scrutiny from the Insolvency Service.

-A compulsory liquidation is not the best process to be involved with as it shows you have not complied with your director responsibilities and have likely tried to continue trading while burying your head in the sand.
+It’s best to avoid compulsory liquidation as it shows you have not complied with your director’s responsibilities and have likely tried to continue trading while burying your head in the sand regarding the business’s debts.

 Bankruptcy vs insolvency

 While both procedures are concerned with being unable to pay business debts.
-The key difference between bankruptcy and insolvency is that bankruptcy is personal and insolvency and liquidation are for company use.
+The key difference between bankruptcy and insolvency is that bankruptcy is personal insolvency.
+Insolvency and liquidation are for company use, and a licensed insolvency practitioner must assist with the sale of the company’s assets and closure.

 A liquidation is the formal ending of a company.
-This has absolutely no bearing on the director’s credit score, unless you have signed a personal guarantee.
+This has absolutely no bearing on the director’s credit score unless you have signed a personal guarantee.
+We’ll let you know more about these below.

-A personal guarantee is essentially used as a promise that a director will repay money that is being loaned.
+A personal guarantee is essentially used as a promise that a director will pay debts if the company cannot.
+This is an extremely risky chance to take, as any business can experience financial difficulties for a number of reasons.
 When loaning money from creditors such as the bank, you will usually be required to sign a personal guarantee.

 Website | + posts